-Our 21st Annual Fill the Van Food Drive: Saturday, November 3
+Success: 22nd Annual Fill the Van Food Drive: Saturday, November 16th

-Epic Mountain Express’ 21st Annual Fill the Van Food Drive takes place on Saturday, Nov.
-3. Look for our vans outside of grocery stores in Aspen, Glenwood Springs, Eagle, Avon, Vail, Breckenridge, and Dillon.
-Non-perishable items and cash donations/ gift cards will be accepted between 9:00 a.m. and 3:00 p.m.
-The food drive is part of 9News’ 9Cares Colorado Shares statewide effort, and all Fill the Van donations benefit local food banks of Family & Intercultural Resource Center (FIRC) in Summit County, Vail Valley Salvation Army, and Lift Up in the Roaring Fork Valley.
+Epic Mountain Express’ 22nd Annual Fill the Van Food Drive was on Saturday, Nov.
+16. Vans outside of grocery stores in El Jebel, Glenwood Springs, Eagle, Avon, Vail, Breckenridge, Frisco and Dillon collected thousands of pounds of non-perishable items and thousands of dollars in cash donations/ gift cards.
+As usual, volunteers were overwhelmed by the generosity of our community members.
+All Fill the Van donations benefit local food banks of Family & Intercultural Resource Center (FIRC) in Summit County, Vail Valley Salvation Army, and Lift Up! in the Roaring Fork Valley.

 Roaring Fork Valley

-• Aspen - City Market • Glenwood Springs - City Market
+• ElJebel - City Market • Glenwood Springs - City Market

 Epic Mountain Express, formerly Colorado Mountain Express, Donates 15-Passenger Van to The Cycle Effect

 Local young women benefit from Vail Resorts’ philanthropic program, EpicPromise

 As part of Vail Resorts’ EpicPromise program, Epic Mountain Express (formerly CME) has partnered with The Cycle Effect by donating a 15-passenger Ford E350 van to the organization.